PACIFIST BECOMES JAPAN PRIME MINISTER

 On this date in 1945 in Tokyo, Baron Kijūrō Shidehara became Prime Minister of Japan at the head of a constitutional government committed to pursuing a peaceful future.
 Before the war Shidehara had been a prominent Japanese diplomat and a leading proponent of pacifism in Japan.
 On the same date, October 9, the American occupation authorities repealed the May 1925 Peace Preservation Law, which had given the Imperial Japanese government and its Thought Police within the Home Ministry carte blanche to outlaw any form of political and religious dissent, as well as arrest over 70,000 people between 1925 and 1945.
 The American authorities also removed from their posts roughly 200,000 persons who were deemed responsible for leading the war effort.

 I know there remains an element of controversy in the prewar and wartime role of Japanese Emperor Hirohito, who had taken the auspicious reign-title “Shōwa” (“illustrious peace”) in 1926.
 Was he a passive ruler reluctantly manipulated by an elite group of Japanese militarists who controlled the levers of power or was he himself a co-manipulator?
 Could he legitimately be described as a war criminal like those who reported to him were found to be in postwar military tribunals?
-Herbert P. Bix, in his Pulitzer Prize-winning book Hirohito and the Making of Modern Japan, settles the issue for me and I believe the majority of us: Hirohito, as commander in chief, bears the strongest share of political, legal, and moral responsibility for the criminal behavior of his armed forces in the Asia Pacific Theater in the 1930s and ’40s, and he certainly bears direct responsibility for sanctioning the bombing of Chinese cities and Japan’s use of poison gas on Chinese soldiers and civilians.
-Bix demonstrates to my satisfaction that Hirohito was a repeat violator of international peace, starting with Japan’s illegal seizure of Manchuria in 1931, continuing for more than a dozen years for people swept up in the gruesome maelstrom of war, and ending only in August 1945 when he and his cronies could find no way out of the tragic mess they had made in Southeast Asia.
-Hirohito was the missing defendant in the dock during the Tokyo War Crime Trials of 1946–1948.—Norm Haskett
+Herbert P. Bix, in his Pulitzer Prize winning book Hirohito and the Making of Modern Japan, settles the issue for me and I believe the majority of us: Hirohito, as commander in chief, bears the strongest share of political, legal, and moral responsibility for the criminal behavior of his armed forces in the Asia Pacific Theater in the 1930s and ’40s, and he certainly bears direct responsibility for sanctioning the bombing of Chinese cities and Japan’s use of poison gas on Chinese soldiers and civilians.
+Bix demonstrates to my satisfaction that Hirohito was a repeat violator of international peace, starting with Japan’s illegal seizure of Manchuria in 1931, continuing for more than a dozen years for people swept up in the gruesome maelstrom, and ending only in August 1945 when he and his cronies could find no way out of the tragic mess they had made.
+Hirohito was the missing person in the docket during the Tokyo Trials of 1946–1948.—Norm Haskett

 Gen. Hideki Tōjō and His Emperor